-The Executive Director participates in biannual meetings of the National Association of Canadian Optician Regulators, NACOR] Opticians Council of Canada [OCC] and the National Exam Committee [NEC].
+The Executive Director participates in biannual meetings of the National Association of Canadian Optician Regulators [NACOR], the Opticians Council of Canada [OCC] and the National Exam Committee [NEC].
 NL is a signatory to Mutual Recognition Agreements [MRA] and complied with Agreement of Internal trade [AIT].

 The Canadian Free Trade Agreement [replaces AIT] does not affect our relationship within the province or with our counterparts across Canada.
-Nationally, Quebec, although not a signatory to MRAs has been participating in our National meetings.
-This bodes well for the future of the profession.
+We are pleased to note that Quebec, although not a signatory to MRAs, is continuing to participate in these national meetings.